The next generation of data-sharing in financial services

 - Federated analysis, where parties share the insights from their analysis without sharing the data itself

-- Homomorphic encryption, where data is encrypted before it is shared, such that it can still be analysed but not decoded into the original information
+- Homomorphic encryption, where data is encrypted before it is shared, such that it can still be analyzed but not decoded into the original information

 - Zero-knowledge proofs, where users can prove their knowledge of a value without revealing the value itself

 - Secure multiparty computation, where data analysis is spread across multiple parties such that no individual party can see the complete set of inputs